n123git/save-docs/decrypt.md

 ## v1.0 Save Files
 ### Detection
 * In the international versions (non-JP), this format affects save files last saved in v1.0.
 They can be read by v2.0 game copies.
-  * In JP versions, it describes any version under 2.0, as the version history is different.
+  * In JP versions, it describes any version under 2.0, as the version history is different - which can be viewed [here](https://www.youkai-watch.jp/yw2/).
   * Note that all copies of _Psychic Specters_ or _Shin'uchi_ are v2.0.
 A save file will have v2.0 marked on it in-game if it is.
-* This can be programatically detected by checking if the fixed key AES-CCM decryption fails due to an incorrect authentication tag.
+* This can be programatically detected by checking if the fixed key AES-CCM decryption fails due to an incorrect authentication tag - if it does it's V2.0 (or your code is wrong!).

 ### Method
 * These are first decrypted via AES-CCM (not GCM or CTR).
 Also note that the AESkey is fixed in v1.0 saves: (the UTF-8 representation of "5+NI8WVq09V7LI5w").